gnosia93/tera-to-redshift/README.md

 - but much more cheaper
 - Columnar based storage, which is more appropriate for DW.
 - Integration with S3 using redshift spectrum.
+- Easily integrate with AWS sagemaker for AI/ML and other AWS analytics services

 ### Migration Method ###